rngoodner/perf-flamegraph-hpc/README.md

 The solution was to call perf inside the work scheduler and ensure each perf call was able create an output file with a unique name, otherwise the default output name "perf.data" woud conflict for each node.
 The way we did this was to wrap calling our application in a bash script so we could take advantage of `$(hostname)` and `${RANDOM}` to create a unique name to pass to the `-o` flag of `perf record`.

-Note that this will only work with one thread per node.
-If one is launching multiple tasks with shared memory (on a single node or when using mpi on a laptop or workstation) the perf call can be done outside of the workload manager like `perf record -F 99 -g -- mpiexec -n 4 myprogram`.
+If one is launching multiple tasks with shared memory (on a laptop or workstation) the perf call can be done outside of the workload manager like `perf record -F 99 -g -- mpiexec -n 4 myprogram`.
 By default perf will follow all child processes.
 The output will be a single "perf.data" file.

 ## References